Kyle N. Campbell, PharmD, MS

-Ms. Keenan recently led the Inpatient Psychiatric Facility project team, which was responsible for the development, maintenance, and implementation of quality measures for the CMS Inpatient Psychiatric Facility Quality Reporting (IPFQR) Program.
-The IPFQR Program publicly reports facility-level results of quality measures aimed at helping consumers make informed decisions about their healthcare options and providing IPFs with performance information that can drive improvements in the quality of care they provide during inpatient stays.
-Previously Ms. Keenan provided similar expertise for the development and maintenance of quality measures for acute care facilities as a Project Manager at the Yale Center for Outcomes Research and Evaluation (CORE).
+Ms. Keenan has six years of experience managing complex projects that incorporate measure development, public reporting of quality data, stakeholder engagement, and evaluating the impact of socioeconomic status on patient outcomes.
+She has managed the development of four de novo clinical quality measures and supported the successful maintenance and implementation of approximately 20 clinical quality measures across various CMS programs.
+At HSAG, she directed a project team that developed, maintained, and implemented quality measures for the CMS Inpatient Psychiatric Facility Quality Reporting Program.
+Previously, Ms. Keenan provided similar expertise for the development and maintenance of quality measures for acute care facilities as a Project Manager at the Yale Center for Outcomes Research and Evaluation (CORE).
 While at The Commonwealth Fund earlier in her career, Ms. Keenan conducted outreach to members of the U.S. Congress on health services research that had implications for public policy.
 She holds a Bachelor of Science degree in Biochemistry from Northeastern University and a Master’s degree in Health Policy and Administration from the Yale School of Public Health.

 Allison Peel, DC, MHA, MPH, PMP